alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-ruling-on-claiming-ali-ranked-as-prophet-and-jibril-made-mistake.md

 locale: en
 lang: en
 note: true
-excerpt: "Shiites have been divided into many sects.
+summary: "Shiites have been divided into many sects.
 Whoever among them says that 'Ali (may Allah be pleased with him) is ranked as a prophet and that Jibril (Gabriel) (peace be upon him) mistakenly descended to the Prophet Muhammad (peace be upon him) counts as Kafir (disbeliever)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz